Is there a risk of losing your Avios points and Virgin Flying Club points if the airlines go bankrupt? And is it even a realistic possibility?

-Virgin Flying Club miles don’t have real value until you have enough for a long-haul premium flight.
-If you have a few hundred thousand Virgin miles then, yes, they are probably worth 1p each.
-If you have 20,000 Virgin miles, they are certainly not worth £200 because there is no way of using them for a premium redemption.
+Virgin Flying Club points don’t have real value until you have enough for a long-haul premium flight.
+If you have a few hundred thousand Virgin points then, yes, they are probably worth 1p each.
+If you have 20,000 Virgin points, they are certainly not worth £200 because there is no way of using them for a premium redemption.

 The easiest options for emptying your account would be:

-1:1 into IHG Rewards Club points (minimum 10,000 miles) – gets you 0.4p per mile based on my IHG valuation
+1:1 into IHG Rewards Club points (minimum 10,000 points) – gets you 0.4p per mile based on my IHG valuation